FTCTeam10298/Website-2/src/components/donations/donations.md

 ___________________________________________________________________
 We would greatly appreciate supporting our team.
-Email brainstormzparentorg@gmail.com to inquire about donating
+Email brainstormzparentorg@gmail.com to inquire about donating.